-Each year in Memphis alone, about 400 forcible rapes are reported to the Memphis Police Department.
+According to the FBI, there were more than 73,000 forciple rapes in the United States in the year 2012.
 The FBI estimates that about one rape in three is reported to police.
 Victims’ advocacy groups believe the actual figure is that about one in six are reported.
-The truth is probably somewhere in between, which would mean there are between 1,200 to 2,400 rapes each year, just in our city.
+The truth is probably somewhere in between, which would mean there were between 219,000 to 438,000 rapes that year, just in this country alone.
 And that is just rapes—that does not include violent assaults, armed robberies, and home invasions.

 So, how am I supposed to fight off a male attacker, who is probably both bigger and stronger than I am?
-What if there are more than one of them?
-The same way thousands of other women accomplish this—by being armed and skillful in my handgun’s use.
-By being armed and knowing what to do I can take back control over my own life.
+What if there are multiple attackers?
+I would accomplish this the same way thousands of other women do—by being armed and skillful in my handgun’s use.
+By being armed and knowing what to do, I can take back control over my own life.
 I do not carry a pistol so I can impose my will on someone else.
 I carry a pistol so someone else cannot impose their will on me!

 Make a commitment to yourself and your family that you will not be a victim.
 You are responsible for your own safety.
 The choice is yours.